The Story of Saiunkoku: Anime

 Produced by Madhouse and directed by Jun Shishido, the anime adaptation of The Story of Saiunkoku premiered in Japan on NHK on April 8, 2006.
 The first season ran for 39 episodes until its conclusion on February 24, 2007.
 The second season, referred to as Saiunkoku Monogatari 2nd Series, premiered on April 7, 2007, and ran for another 39 episodes until its conclusion on March 8, 2008.
 The first twelve volumes of the light novel were adapted.

 In May 2007, Geneon Entertainment announced it had acquired the license to releases the anime in North America with English language options.
 In September 2007, after only two volumes had been released, Geneon closed its North America operations.
 In July 2008, Funimation announced that it would distribute several Geneon titles, including The Story of Saiunkoku.
 Funimation let the license expire in 2011.
+In February 2022, the streaming service RetroCrush added the English dub of first season of the anime.

 The series uses three pieces of theme music.
 "Hajimari no Kaze" (はじまりの風) by Ayaka Hirahara is used for the opening theme for both the first and second seasons.
 For the ending theme, "Saikō no Kataomoi" (最高の片想い) by Sachi Tainaka is used for the first season, while "Asu e" (明日へ) by Teruya Miho is used for the second season.